-Gradient has paid attention to details too, including new low-drag micro attachment points on the wing tips, special karabiners, new rucksack, inner bag and riser bag.
+Small, simple details make this glider complete.
+Gradient has paid attention to details too, including: clearing holes on the wing tips, split A-riser, mini and micro attachment points on the wing tips and trailing edge and a new rucksack, an inner bag and a riser bag.